hmeng/the-gen-z-catechism/chapters/post-27.md

 ---
-layout: default
+layout: chapter
-title: "Post 27"
+title: "Post #27: What is God's justice?"
 ---
 # Post #27: What is God's justice?